-We have entered into employment agreements with each of our executive officers.
-Under these agreements, each of our executive officers is employed for a specified time period, which will be renewed upon both parties' agreement thirty days before the end of the current employment term.
+Each of our executive officers is employed for a specified time period, which will be renewed upon both parties' agreement thirty days before the end of the current employment term.
 We may terminate the employment for cause, at any time, without notice or remuneration, for certain acts of the executive officer, including but not limited to the commitments of any serious or persistent breach or non-observance of the terms and conditions of their employment, conviction of a criminal offense, willful disobedience of a lawful and reasonable order, fraud or dishonesty, receiving bribes, or severe neglect of his or her duties.
 An executive officer may terminate his or her employment at any time with a one-month prior written notice.
 Each executive officer has agreed to hold, both during and after the employment agreement expires, in strict confidence and not to use or disclose to any person, corporation or other entity without written consent, any confidential information.